pegaltier/awesome-utils-dev/utils-coding/utils-seo.md

 - Cluster page: organize your content for the visitors
 - Blog post: educationnal, give free quality content to get authority
 - Landing page: rank on google on one specific keyword and create lead and make money, usually it's useful in order to rank on a specific location and or industry: ex NYC SEO.
 Landing page are not accessible via the main menu on the website, there is just small links from time to time in articles with a similar anchor to the landing page in order to help ranking.
+Then promote this page on social media.

 ## TOOLS